Age Requirements for Enrollment

 - A home-schooled child age 16-17 may attend Mid-State during the school day (with the prior written consent of their parent) or in the evenings for secondary non-required courses or post-secondary courses for which they meet the prerequisites.

 Students under 16 years of age may not be allowed to enroll in certain courses due to safety, certification, or policy requirements.
 Classes involving hands-on applications for skill development in areas identified as hazardous in Chapter 70 Wisconsin Code (Ind.
 70.03(3e)).
-Hazardous areas include use of hoisting apparatus; logging; motor vehicle drivers and outside helpers; usage of firearms; manufacturing or processing, etc. Please consult a program counselor or new student specialist for information.
-Students under 18 years of age will not be able to participate in the following courses: nursing core, fire training, and police academy training.
+Hazardous areas include use of hoisting apparatus, logging, motor vehicle drivers and outside helpers, use of firearms, manufacturing or processing, etc. Students under 18 years of age will not be able to participate in the following courses: nursing core, fire training, and police academy training.

-- A home-schooled child age 17 or younger may not attend the Learning Commons classes during the day, but may do so after 4:00 p.m.
+- A home-schooled child age 17 or younger may not attend the LiNK classes during the day, but may do so after 4:00 p.m.

 - Home-schooled students are not eligible for federal financial aid until completion of their high school degree.

-- The individual will not be attending during the hours of the normal school day established under Wisconsin Compulsory Attendance laws.
+- The individual will not be permitted to attend Mid-State courses that take place during the hours of the normal school day established under Wisconsin Compulsory Attendance laws.

-- The individual has the written permission of his/her parent or guardian.
+Students under the age of 16 are required to have the written permission of his/her parent or guardian before enrolling at Mid-State.
 (A signed and dated letter from the parent or guardian should accompany the registration form.)